Jus Lyke Compton

-"Jus Lyke Compton" is the first single released off DJ Quik's second studio album, Way 2 Fonky.
+"Jus Lyke Compton" is a 1992 single by DJ Quik.
+It was the first single off his second studio album, Way 2 Fonky.
 The song is produced by DJ Quik and Rob "Fonksta" Bacon.

 Background and release

 DJ Quik speaks about how so many cities seemed to be heavily influenced by the urban culture of Los Angeles.
 Some of the cities included Oakland, San Antonio, St. Louis, and Denver.
 However, the narrative of Denver is filled with contempt as Quik describes an incident that went down during a visit to the town.